MainStreet (band): 2013-2014: Record deal and debut album

 On 30 January, the boys signed a record deal with New Skool Records, a new label formed by Future presidents in collaboration with Universal.

 The second single Mind is blown was released on 15 February and the debut album followed on 29 March.

 Mind is blown enters the single charts at number 8 and it is the definitive breakthrough for the boys in The Netherlands.
 The music video reaches over 4,5 million views on YouTube and there is hysteria everywhere the boys go.

 The album Breaking The Rules enters at number one in the album charts and becomes one of the most successful albums of the year.

 Two concerts went on sale on 2 February and sold out in the record time of 11 minutes.

 Shortly after they announced a tour titled The MainTour which also sold out rapidly.

-On 13 April they opened for Justin Bieber's Believe Tour at the Gelredome for over 30.000 people.people.
+On 13 April they opened for Justin Bieber's Believe Tour at the Gelredome for over 30.000 people.

 On the 20 September they released another title song, this time for the new hit Disney Series Violetta.
 The music video for The World is Mine premiered on the Disney Channel and scored the highest ratings to date.

 The fifth single from the successful album Breaking the Rules was released on 8 November.
 The song Hell's a lot like Love was co-written by Jorgen Elofsson, known for writing hits for Kelly Clarkson, Westlife, Britney Spears and many others.

 This new version of the song is featured on the deluxe edition of the album including a DVD.
 The special edition entered at number 8 on the albumcharts.

 On 19 December the album track My Main Girl was added as a DLC to the popular videogame Just Dance 2014.
 MainStreet is the first Dutch act to have their song added to a Just Dance game.

 The group ended the year with the biggest concert ever given by a Dutch boyband.
 6000 fans came to see the boys in the Americahal in Apeldoorn on 22 December.